TrekTrivial/vbuy-web-app/README.md

 Currently, VBuy operates on a "sell-only" model.
 Future versions aim to introduce a buying feature, allowing users to purchase second-hand books directly from the platform.

 ---
-*This is a college minor project created for educational purposes.*